-This is the one time during the day that the photographer needs to make themselves heard.
+This is the one time during the day that the reportage photographer needs to make themselves heard.
 Personally, I don’t like raising my voice or being the centre of attention.
 However, I’ve learned from experience that if I’m not a little assertive during this time, then things take a lot longer than they should.
-This is usually only really necessary when shooting the all important group shot of all the guests present.
+This is usually only really necessary when shooting larger groups including the all important group shot of all the guests present.

 Tip: Delegate an usher or two to assist in gathering people together.
 This will help to work through your group photos quickly and with minimum disruption.
 As the photographer is taking the posed setups, the ushers can be queueing up the next set-up of guests.

 Fun and Informal or Serious and Staged?